jen-l/JWValidator/README.md

 ## License

-JWValidator is available under the MIT license.
+swift-text-validator is available under the MIT license.
 See the LICENSE file for more info.